MalikWhitten67/xavierdb/README.md

 # Build yourself
 You can use custom code and build your own executable by following the steps below
 // platform = windows | linux
-Simply clone the project then extract and run `bun build --target=bun  ./entry.ts  --compile --outfile ./platform/xavier`
+Simply clone the project then extract and run `./build.sh file`